CentralLaserFacility/epac-flatbuffer-formats/README.md

 #### Implementation Details

-The pva0 schema was built based on the EPICS V4 [normative types][normative-types].
+The pva0 schema was built based on the EPICS V4 [normative-types].
 A `PVData` object contains the value of the PV as sent from pv access, in the form of one of the supported data types, as well as some additional metadata, such as the name of the PV (the `source_name`).